Tetracentron sinense: Morphology

 It is a tree growing to 20–40 m tall.
 The leaves are deciduous (the Flora of China reporting it as evergreen is an error), borne singly at the apex of short spur shoots, each leaf dark green, broad heart-shaped, 5–13 cm long and 4–10 cm broad, with a rugose surface and a serrated margin.
 The spur shoots bear one leaf each year, slowly lengthening with each subsequent year.

 The flowers are inconspicuous, yellowish green, without petals, produced on slender catkins 10–15 cm long; each flower is 1–2 mm diameter.
 The fruit is a follicle 2–5 mm diameter, containing 4–6 seeds.

-Tetracentron and Trochodendron share the very unusual feature of lacking vessel elements in the wood, something not typical in angiosperms.
-This has long been considered a very primitive character, resulting in the classification of these two genera in a basal position in the angiosperms; however, molecular phylogenetics research by the Angiosperm Phylogeny Group and others has shown that these two genera are not basal angiosperms, but related basal eudicots.
-This suggests that the absence of vessel elements in this group is a secondarily evolved character, not a primitive one.
+Tetracentron and Trochodendron were described to share the very unusual feature of lacking vessel elements in the wood, something not typical in angiosperms.
+This has long been considered a very primitive character, resulting in the classification of these two genera in a basal position in the angiosperms; however, molecular phylogenetics research by the Angiosperm Phylogeny Group and others, has shown that these two genera are not basal angiosperms, but related basal eudicots.
+This suggested that the absence of vessel elements in this group is a secondarily evolved character, not a primitive one.
+However, a study in 2020 reported that T. sinense has vessel elements and it also has the key genes that regulate vessel formation.